 A Slow and Safe Return to Oregon Wine Country

-Tasting rooms around Oregon have begun to reopen for onsite visitation.
+Tasting rooms around Oregon have reopened for onsite visitation.
 The state of Oregon has put into action a carefully phased plan to protect public health and Oregon’s wine industry has adopted a detailed set of requirements and guidelines to ensure staff and visitors have a safe and enjoyable experience in Oregon wine country.
 When you’re ready, join us.
 Read more.

 Claim Your Perks Pass

 Purchase $250 or more in Oregon wine and you instantly qualify for Oregon Vine Perks.

 Thank you, lovers of Oregon Wine, for lending critical support to the wineries, family vintners, and small farms of our state.
 Times may be tough right now, so we are extra grateful for your support.
 In fact, our winemakers have a little something for you.

 As tasting rooms reopen, 150 Oregon wineries across the state will welcome all Oregon Vine Perks members with 2-for-1 tastings, special events, cheese plates, discounts and vine time in some of the world’s most gorgeous countryside.